truvami/docs/docs/FAQ/smart_label_FAQ.md

 ⚠️ **Important:**
 - Only install at room temperature (~20°C).
-- Use a spacer when applying to metal surfaces.
+- Use a spacer(at least 1mm) when applying to metal surfaces.

 ### Are there handling precautions?
 Yes. 🚫 Avoid bending, sharp impacts, immersion in water, and removing the Velcro before installation.
+Also, no direct, high-intensity sunlight as it may damage the organic photovoltaic cells.

 ---